 Expenses attributable to rental use are deductible but are subject to the passive, activity, hobby loss, and at-risk limitations described above.

 Prospects looking to purchase a yacht and place it into a charter program should also prepare their exit strategy.
 It’s critical to understand ahead of time the consequences of terminating the program you've engaged in; one of the most significant events being the recapture, or repayment of certain deductions, at the time you resell your yacht.

 Another factor looked at by the IRS in their analysis of how to treat your business, is whether the yacht owner sought independent tax advice outside of the charter operators that promoted the yacht sale in the first place.
-Therefore, we urge our clients to obtain the expert guidance of a CPA who can walk you through your options and prepare you for a potential tax audit.
+Therefore, we urge our clients to obtain the expert guidance of a CPA who can walk them through their options and prepare them for a potential tax audit.
 Many brokers and yacht management companies do not disclose all of the risks and uncertainties of owning a yacht as a business.
-In fact, very few charter arrangements will satisfy the IRS requirements, and tax audits can be detailed and onerous!
+Very few charter arrangements will satisfy the IRS requirements, and tax audits can be detailed and onerous!
 Should you need further assistance, please contact us, we would be delighted to speak with you and your CPA about creating a charter program well suited to your unique needs.

 For more information, please review the following.
 We do not undertake to provide any advice on your tax situation, but these links could help you ask the right questions of your CPA or other tax professional.
-Please note that the tax code regulations and tests are updated and amended by the IRS on a regular basis, and therefore we recommend that you speak to a tax and legal professional for more information on any of these topics.
+Please note that the tax code regulations and tests are updated and amended by the IRS regularly, and therefore we recommend that you speak to a tax and legal professional for more information on any of these topics.

 Boatinglaw.com, Checklist for Significant Vessel Purchase http://www.boatinglaw.com/maritimearticles/purchaseofavessel.html